PureWater100/world_development_explorer/wdx_analysis.md

 ### Adjusted net national income per capita (annual % growth)
 ### The country's adjusted net natioanl income per citizen is taken as a percentage of growth per year.

-### Why is it important to you and/or to others?
+### Some questions to consider:

-### This begs the question, is there a relationship between the three indicators of these four countries?
+### Is there a relationship between the three indicators of these four countries?
 If so, then what kind of relationship is there?
 ### Additionally, how do these three indicators relate to each other?
 ### Are there any historic trends?
 ### Through comparing and constrasting the indicators for different countries, what are the implications?